ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/TheBankJob/README.md

 are thus quite important here.

-The progression of the exercise is to start out from a set of more or less well defined requirements and move toward a design for a set of class.
+The progression of the exercise is to start out from a set of more or less well defined requirements and move toward a design for a set of classes.
 Then to try to code (and improve) upon such a set of classes and finally to use them to create a more complex application.